yasserqureshi1/COVID19-dashboard/README.md

 ## Next Steps...

+- [ ] Rewrite code in functions and objects
-Allow the text box to take different inputs.
+- [ ] Allow the text box to take different inputs.
 Currently it takes inputs of countries that start with a capital letter and are formatted correctly (e.g. United Kingdom, rather than UK or united kingdom).

-Collate China data.
+- [ ] Collate China data.
 Currently data surrounding China is distributed in its regions (e.g. Beijing ).